 For many patients, doctors often recommend exercise to improve their physical state.
 However exercise can result in increasing shortness of breath, patients should monitor their oxygen saturation with pulse oximeters while exercising so they can adjust the pace as the oxygen saturation decreases.

-Patients with serious cardiac condition would often experienced low SpO2 levels.
+Patients with serious cardiac conditions would often experience low SpO2 levels.
 Pulse oximeters would help them to monitor their conditions and use supplementary oxygen when required.
 Pleth graph produced by a pulse oximeter shows the change in blood volume during a heart pulse is often a good indication of certain heart conditions.